 5. Family Friendly Ice Skating in Edinburgh

-Tis the time of year for ice rinks to pop up in the city centre, but for an alternative and possibly cheaper skate on the ice then visit Murrayfield Ice Rink (next to the famous rugby stadium).
-This Olympic size ice rink is perfect for all the family and each Saturday in December they’re hosting a very jolly Santa Claus on the ice as he takes pictures and hands out wee presents to all the kids.
+Tis the time of year for ice rinks to pop up in the city centre.
+But, for an alternative and possibly cheaper skate on the ice then visit Murrayfield Ice Rink (next to the famous rugby stadium).
+This Olympic size ice rink is perfect for all the family.
+In addition, on each Saturday in December, they’re hosting a very jolly Santa Claus on the ice.
+He will be there to take pictures with and hands out wee presents to all the kids.
 There’s also a Family Christmas Disco on Sundays with Rocky (the Racers mascot) and other surprises!
-It’s easy to get here in 10/15 mins from town, just jump on the 12, 26 or 31 bus from Princes Street and remember to wear warm clothes!
+It’s easy to get here in 10/15 mins from town.
+If you jump on the 12, 26 or 31 bus from Princes Street and remember to wear warm clothes!

 6. Fairground Rides and Attractions